shilpavakkayil/movie-app-docker/README.md

 ## Continuous Integration

-This project includes GitHub Actions for automated testing:
+This project uses GitHub Actions for automated testing:

 - **Triggers**: Pushes to `main` branch and pull requests to `main`
 - **Actions**: